changeweb/Unifiedtransform/readme.md

 ## Create School and Admin

-- At first login with your `Master` account
+- First login with your `Master` account
 - Create a **School**
 - Create `Admins` for that School
 - Manage that School using these `Admin` accounts